Compound names are simply cards names with a "+" in them.

 There is very little "howto" involved in compound names themselves.
 All you have to do is use a "+" in the name, and you're using compound names.

-In general, we do not recommend requiring casual site visitors to know anything about compound names.
-Most visitors shouldn't have to know what a "card" is, much less how to structure it's name.
-A good Wagneer will create a site where this kind of background knowledge is completely unnecessary for casual users.
+In general, we do not recommend requiring butterflies (casual site visitors) or Eagle (content editors) to understand the core concepts of compound names.
+Most visitors shouldn't have to know what a "card" is, much less how to structure its name.

-However, compound names become powerful when you start using them in patterned ways.
-To do so, you will need to learn about formatting.
+Compound names become powerful when you start using them in patterned ways.
+To do so, you will need to learn about structure.

 More than one plus